|

 of our animals is a very important part of herd management.

-Especially in keeping track of over 100+ Pygora kids born on the farm this
+Especially in keeping track of our Pygora kids born on the farm each

-each goat is 1 year of age, an USDA ear tag is inserted into their
+has an official USDA ear tag is inserted into their

 ear.